google-site-verification: googlee16c7726ecc34510.html

 I live in a covenant-controlled neighborhood that requires me to keep my lawn green.
 What should I do?

-Aurora Water and the city’s Department of Housing and Community Services have been contacting homeowners’ associations to explain how droughts and watering restrictions affect lawns.
+Aurora Water will be contacting homeowners’ associations to explain how droughts and watering restrictions affect lawns.

 I have a tree in my yard.
 Do I have to water it differently?